Information Patterns – How Creating Works

 But what is an individual’s power and how do we measure it?
 Rank by size may not be the same as rank by weight.
 And neither rank weight nor size is rank by power.
 Rank by power is also not same as rank by IQ score, and rank by IQ-score is not same as rank by wisdom.

 Consider the common schoolyard decision-making game, Rock-Paper-Scissors.
 It seems hierarchical, but it is really circular – Rock breaks Scissors, and Scissors cuts Paper, but Paper covers Rock.
-There is no “highest” ranks, no “Highest” power.
+There is no “highest” rank, no “highest” power.
 If you wish to be “one level up,’ then wish it again, and then once more, you find yourself to be where you started.

-Rock-Paper-Scissors is an example of what Douglas Hofstadter, in his book, Goedel, Escher, Bach, calls HostadterHofstdter, autheor of Goedel, Escher, Back, calls as a strange loop, because it crosses a hierarchical boundary that turns out to be relative, or “tangled.”
-Rock-Paper-Scissor shows that truth of rank and power, is relative… and circular.
-It depends on the situation; on the frame of reference.
+Rock-Paper-Scissors is an example of what Douglas Hofstadter, in his book, Goedel, Escher, Bach, calls a strange loop, because it crosses a hierarchical boundary that turns out to be relative, or “tangled.”
+Rock-Paper-Scissor shows that the truth of rank, the truth of power, is relative… and circular.
+It depends on the situation, on the frame of reference.
 (See also, wiki article on “strange loop.”)

 “Model-Dependent Reality” is Wrong